gochuonpire/CaptainChat/README.md

   AccessNode: captainchat.local
   Range: 50
 ```
 Global/local nodes should probably be given to every player.
 If you are running a small server no additional setup is required.
+Variables are defined below in channel configuration.

 ## Channel Config
 If you want extra channels, create a file at plugins/CaptainChat/channels.yml.
 The format for these channels is similar to the config.yml